ESMValGroup/ESMValCore/doc/quickstart/run.rst

 The first preprocessor directory containing the required data will be used.

-This feature be useful when developing new diagnostics, because it avoids the need to re-run the preprocessor.
+This feature can be useful when developing new diagnostics, because it avoids the need to re-run the preprocessor.
 Another potential use case is running the preprocessing part of a recipe on one or more machines that have access to a lot of data and then running the